JaideepSaindane/Head-Mounted-Display/README.md

 # Head-Mounted-Display
 This repository showcases 3D models created for an Augmented Reality-based surgical assistance device.

 Tools used:

-Autodesk Inventor : For 3D modelling and stress analysis Abaqus : For stress analysis
+Autodesk Inventor : For 3D modelling and stress analysis

+Abaqus : For stress analysis

+The model is housing for circuitry of the surgical assistance device.
+The project involved ideation and 3D momdelling of the optimal design for the HMD considering functionality without compromising aesthetics.

+Human factors were considered while making the design.
+Additional components were designed in order to stabalize and optimize the circuitry.

+Final design was 3D printed and the cirtuitry assembled.

 ## Images